Nsaifnijat/django-stocks-fundamental-analysis-using-gpt4o/README.md

 Running the Application

-Start the Redis server
+# Start the Redis server
+# Redis is used for caching and as a message broker for Celery
---> redis-server
+redis-server

-Start the Celery worker:
+# Start the Celery worker
+# This processes background tasks for your application
---> celery -A realtimeapp worker -l INFO
+celery -A realtimeapp worker -l INFO

+# Start the Celery beat scheduler
+# This is used for scheduling periodic tasks
---> celery -A realtimeapp beat -l INFO
+celery -A realtimeapp beat -l INFO

-Run the Django development server:
+# Run the Django development server
---> python manage.py runserver  #you fundamental is upto date and realtime but the price that is displayed on the page might not appear, you can use the following command for that
+# This starts your main application server
+# Note: Fundamental analysis will be up-to-date, but stock prices might not update in real-time
+python manage.py runserver

+# (Optional) Run the application using Daphne for real-time price updates
+# This enables WebSocket connections for live stock price updates
---> daphne -p 8001 realtimeapp.asgi:application   #this can give the realtime price of stocks
+daphne -p 8001 realtimeapp.asgi:application

 API Usage
 The project includes a RESTful API for stock data.
 You can access it at /api/stocks/.